 The $\infty$-category of Dirac stacks is close enough to being an $\infty$-topos that it retains the important property of $\infty$-topoi that the contravariant functor

 that to $X$ assigns the slice $\infty$-category $\sheaves(\Aff)_{/X}$ takes colimits of Dirac stacks to limits of $\infty$-categories.
-This statement is the source of all descent statements in this paper.
-Typically, we wish to show that the full subcategory
+This statement is the source of all descent statements in the paper.
+In typical situations, we wish to show that flat descent holds for the full subcategory

-spanned by the maps $f \colon Y \to X$ that have some property $P$ satisfies flat descent.
+spanned by the maps $f \colon Y \to X$ that have some property $P$.
 But this follows from the fundamental descent statement, once we prove that the property $P$ satisfies descent for the flat topology in the sense that for every effective epimorphism $f \colon X' \to X$, the diagram of $\infty$-categories

 is cartesian.
 For example, we define a functor that to a Dirac stack $X$ assigns the $\infty$-category $\FGroup(X)$ of formal groups over $X$ and use this strategy to show that it descends along effective epimorphisms.